Ghoniem/Neoscholar/Syllabus/Ghoniem_Neoscholar/8WeekSyllabus.md

 "Distinguished Professor" in 2006.
 Currently, he is a \"Distinguished Research Professor\" with dual appointments in the departments of Mechanical and Aerospace Engineering, and Materials Science & Engineering at UCLA.
-He has wide experience in the development of materials in extreme environments (Nuclear, Mechanical and Aerospace).
+He has wide experience developing materials in extreme environments (Nuclear, Mechanical and Aerospace).
 He is a fellow of the American Nuclear Society, the American Academy of Mechanics, the American Society of Mechanical Engineers, the Japan